Prayer Opportunities & Spiritual Support

 Lenten Prayer Opportunities

 From Ash Wednesday to Holy Week, University Ministry offers a variety of opportunities to pray, reflect, center and “pause.”
-Past offerings have included: Adoration, Lectio Divina, the Rosary, Stations of the Cross, guided meditation, Ignatian contemplation, journal discussions, and Taize prayer.
+Past offerings have included: Adoration, Lectio Divina, the Rosary, Stations of the Cross, book discussion groups, guided meditation, Ignatian contemplation, journal discussions, and Taize prayer.
 All opportunities will be posted on our website during the Lenten season, and listed on the University calendar.

 Loyola Medicine recently lauched a prayer app as part of our mission to treat the human spirit.
 Available online, as a daily email, or in the App Store, the Pray Loyola Med app includes a daily scripture reading, reflection, prayer as well as a place to submit prayer requests.
 Visit the Pray Loyola Med here.